kovidgoyal/kitty/docs/faq.rst

     alias ssh="kitty +kitten ssh"

+Remember to also setup :ref:`shell_integration` for completion and other niceties.

 If for some reason that does not work (typically because the server is using a non POSIX compliant shell as ``/bin/sh``), you can try using it with ``python`` instead::